 Spencer’s garden fell into disrepair after her death in 1975.
 Garden designer Jane Baber White spearheaded its 1980s restoration, and it appears now as it did in the late1930s.White, who studied the garden for 10 years, recalls a never-ending sense of discovery: “To know that this woman had done this—I was awestruck.”
 The garden provides insight into a unique talent.

-Just as revealing is a brief but powerful book published in 2003: Half My World: The Garden of Anne Spencer, A History and Guide by Rebecca T. Frischkorn and Reuben M. Rainey (Warwick House Publishing, 144 pages, $19.95, plus shipping and handling), winning the Communications Award of Honor from the American Society of Landscape Architects in 2004.
+Just as revealing is a brief but powerful book published in 2003: Half My World: The Garden of Anne Spencer, A History and Guide by Rebecca T. Frischkorn and Reuben M. Rainey (Warwick House Publishing, 144 pages), winning the Communications Award of Honor from the American Society of Landscape Architects in 2004.
 Frischkorn, a Virginia garden designer, and Rainey, a professor of landscape architecture at the University of Virginia, drew the title from one of Spencer’s poems, “This small garden is half my world.”
 The authors recount Spencer’s remarkable life, discuss her plant palette and prescient use of recycled materials, and include a selection of her poems.
 Illustrating the book are archival photos of Spencer and her garden and the garden plan she designed.

 Left: In spring, bishop’s weed (Aegopodium podagraria) spills over a stepping-stone pathway leading to a latticework gate.
 Right: Anne Spencer in 1901.
 Photo credits: Reuben M. Rainey and Anne Spencer Archive